 5. Turn customers into promoters.

-There’s no more credible way to market your business than to let customers do it for you.
-Research shows that 85 percent of small businesses get new customers through word-of-mouth marketing, so don’t feel shy about asking happy customers to spread the word to friends and family.
+There’s no more credible way to market your business than to let customers do it for you, so don’t feel shy about asking happy customers to spread the word to friends and family.

 A great way to do this is to offer customers an incentive, such as a discount for both them and the person they refer.
 A few simple flyers can do the trick, or you could even include it on the back of your business cards for customers to remember.